-Funding Aid in the First Five Years
+Funding Aid in the First Six Years

-Doctoral students in the Department of English Language and Literature are awarded a five-year fellowship that includes a living stipend, full tuition, a research account, and health insurance coverage.
+Doctoral students in the Department of English Language and Literature are awarded a six-year fellowship that includes a living stipend, full tuition, a research account, and health insurance coverage.
 Students may also apply for research and travel funds.

 Funding Aid in the Dissertation Stage